 I came to Colorado in 2009 where I earned my MS and PhD degrees in physics at the University of Colorado Boulder.
 My thesis work focused on quantum mechanical interactions between very cold atoms and light—which means that I got to do the hands-on stuff (soldering, programming, machining, turning knobs, building lasers) as well as the tasks you would think a physicist would do (pencil-and-paper theory, calculus and differential equations, working out some of the intricacies of quantum mechanics.)
 After receiving my degree, I traveled for a significant amount of time.
 Now I’m back home in Colorado and I want to help you learn!

-California Institute of Technology - Bachelors, Physics
+Undergraduate Degree: California Institute of Technology - Bachelors, Physics

-University of Colorado Boulder - PhD, Physics
+Graduate Degree: University of Colorado Boulder - PHD, Physics

 College Computer Science